SaigeTheDruid/NASA-Space-Mission-AI-Project/README.md

 # NASA-Space-Mission-AI-Project
 **Name:** Saige
+# NASA Space Mission AI Project

+## Project Track
-**Track Chosen:** Conceptual Design Track
+Conceptual Design Track

-### 🚀 Project Summary
-Space missions are incredibly complex, and even the smallest equipment failure can jeopardize astronaut safety or derail mission success.
-This project proposes a smart AI system designed to predict equipment failures before they happen.
-By analyzing real-time sensor data and past maintenance logs, the AI can alert astronauts to potential issues and recommend proactive steps to fix them.
-The goal?
-Keep missions running smoothly, reduce downtime, and add an extra layer of safety and support in space.
+## About This Project
+This project is all about designing an AI system that can help predict when important spacecraft equipment might fail.
+Using data from sensors like temperature, vibration, power usage, and pressure, the AI would be able to give early warnings before something breaks down.
+The goal is to help astronauts and mission teams take action ahead of time, making space missions safer and more reliable.

-### 📖 How to Use This Repo
+## How to Use This Documentation
-This repository includes all the key documents for the project:

-- Start with `project_proposal.md` to get an overview of the problem and why it matters.
-- Then, check out `solution_plan.md` to see how the AI system is designed, what data it uses, and how it would work in practice.
-- Open `testing_plan.md` for a look at how the system would be tested, what success looks like, and how risks are handled.
-- Finally, browse the `presentation_slides.pdf` for a quick visual summary of the entire concept.

-Each document builds on the last—feel free to explore them in order, or jump to the section you're most interested in!
+This documentation is written to walk you through the entire project concept step by step.
+Here is how it is organized:

+1. **Project Proposal:** What problem we are tackling, why it matters, and what we aim to achieve.
+2. **Detailed Solution Plan:** How the AI system would work, including data, model choices, and overall design.
+3. **Testing Plan:** How we plan to check that the system works well and is safe to use.
+4. **Presentation Slides:** A summary to clearly explain the project and its key points.